 I’ve been using the Forever Funnel strategy with many of my clients since 2016 and it’s one of my favourite systems to put into place for clients who happen to have a lot of content already created.

-What I love about the Forever Funnel Strategy is that it helps you leverage each piece of content you create (versus publishing it and forgetting it) and helps you free up time to focus on creating higher-quality pieces of content or spending time on higher-impact marketing activities.
+What I love about the Forever Funnel Strategy is that it helps you leverage each piece of content you create (versus publishing it and forgetting it) and helps you free up time to focus on spending time on higher-impact marketing activities.

 What is the Forever Funnel Strategy?